Kemerd/foil_cfd/README.md

 the placement deltas are worth believing; red means buy more resolution before trusting the number.
 No other VG tool tells you when it's guessing.
 This one does.

+### Sub-cell vane surfaces (the VGs get special treatment)

+A vortex generator is a thin slanted plate, and the whole point of it is the vortex its *edge* sheds.
+But a uniform lattice wants to chop that slanted edge into a Lego staircase — every cell is all-solid or all-fluid, so a 16°-yawed vane becomes a flight of voxel steps, and the shed vortex inherits the staircase.
+Throwing more cells at it (the [nested 4× patch](#mesh-refinement-nested-grids) below) makes the steps smaller but never makes them go away.

+So FoilCFD does something better, *only* for the vanes: **interpolated bounce-back** (q-LIBB, Bouzidi–Firdaouss–Lallemand 2001).
+When voxelizing a vane we keep its true analytic side-plane, and for every lattice link that crosses it we store the exact fraction `q ∈ [0,1]` of where the real surface cuts the link — then place the bounced-back wall at *that* sub-cell position instead of snapping it to the cell boundary.
+It's the fluid-dynamics version of the sub-pixel trick a font renderer uses to make smooth diagonals on a square pixel grid: the grid doesn't get finer, the *edge* just stops lying about where it is.
+The result is a second-order-accurate slanted wall on the same cells — a crisp vane face where there used to be a staircase.

+The details that make it safe to ship: it runs on the levels where vanes are actually resolved (the fine and nested patches), the solver's TRT magic parameter (Λ = 3/16) pins the wall location independent of viscosity, the moving-wall slip term of the [wall model](#the-wall-model-why-this-one-is-different) composes on top unchanged, and a vane too thin to have a fluid neighbour on both sides of a link falls back to plain bounce-back on that link rather than guessing.
+The Mesh panel reports how many vane links it sub-cell resolved.
+Toggle it with **"Sub-cell vane surfaces (q-LIBB)"**; on by default.

 ## Custom STL import

 Drag a watertight STL onto the window.
 You get axis remap, scaling to a chosen chord, GPU